cloudamqp/terraform-provider-cloudamqp/docs/resources/integration_log.md

 * `client_email`      - (Optional/Computed) The client email registered for the integration service.
 * `host`              - (Optional) The host for Scalyr integration. (app.scalyr.com, app.eu.scalyr.com)
 * `sourcetype`        - (Optional) Assign source type to the data exported, eg. generic_single_line.
 (Splunk)
+* `endpoint`          - (Optional) The syslog destination to send the logs to for Coralogix.
+See endpoint [documentations](https://coralogix.com/docs/coralogix-endpoints/).
+* `application`       - (Optional) The application name for Coralogix.
+See application [documentations](https://coralogix.com/docs/application-and-subsystem-names/)
+* `subsystem`         - (Optional) The subsystem name for Coralogix.
+See application [documentations](https://coralogix.com/docs/application-and-subsystem-names/)

 This is the full list of all arguments.
 Only a subset of arguments are used based on which type of integration used.
 See [Integration Type reference](#integration-type-reference) table below for more information.